Controlled building of mesoporous MoS2@MoO2-doped magnetic carbon sheets for superior potassium ion storage†

-Molybdenum disulfide (MoS2) has attracted intensively attention as a candidate for potassium ion storage.
-However, the MoS2 anode material is confined by the poor electron conductivity, the poor structural stability due to large volume variation, the growth of potassium dendrites and the sluggish chemical kinetics.
-The combination of optimizing phase morphology, element composition, and surface nanostructure is effective for solving these problems.
-Herein, Fe was firstly encapsulated into the porous biomass derived carbon (CN) during the Fe-catalyzed post annealing process and subsequently MoS2@MoO2 was well wrapped into such porous N doped carbon matrix (CN), the prepared MoS2@MoO2@Fe@CN was evaluated as the anode material for potassium ion batteries (KIBs).
-The growth mechanism of e MoS2@MoO2@Fe@CN was well studied and the synthesis conditions were explored.
-The encapsulated metallic Fe into the carbon frame work and its intimate integration with the heterojunction of MoO2@MoS2 facilitate the transportation of electrons and ions, supplying the favorable mass transfer.
-The low energy barrier for K+ insertion/extraction into the Mo–S–O and N–Mo–O channels is brought primarily because of the well waved heterojunctions with elevated electron densities.
-Density functional theory (DFT) displays the internal electrical field guides the electron transfer from MoO2 to MoS2 at the interface, decreasing the K+ adsorption energy and migration barrier.
-This work supplies a guidemap to synthesize a heterojunction to enhance both the electrochemical performance and stability of MoS2-based electrode material for effective energy storage.
+Molybdenum disulfide (MoS2) has attracted considerable attention as a candidate for potassium ion storage.
+However, the MoS2 anode material is limited by its poor electron conductivity, poor structural stability due to large volume variation, growth of potassium dendrites and sluggish chemical kinetics.
+The combination of optimizing phase morphology, elemental composition, and surface nanostructure is effective for solving these problems.
+Herein, Fe was first encapsulated into the porous biomass-derived carbon during the Fe-catalysed post-annealing process.
+Subsequently, MoS2@MoO2 was well wrapped into the porous N-doped carbon matrix (CN) and the prepared MoS2@MoO2@Fe@CN was evaluated as an anode material for potassium ion batteries (KIBs).
+The growth mechanism of MoS2@MoO2@Fe@CN was thoroughly studied and the synthesis conditions were further explored.
+The good encapsulation of metallic Fe within the carbon framework and its intimate integration with the heterojunction of MoS2@MoO2 facilitate the transportation of electrons and ions, supplying favourable mass transfer.
+The low energy barrier for K+ insertion/extraction into the Mo–S–O and N–Mo–O channels is achieved primarily because of the finely incorporated heterojunction with elevated electron densities.
+Density functional theory (DFT) demonstrates that the internal electrical field guides the electron transfer from MoO2 to MoS2 at the interface, decreasing the K+ adsorption energy and migration barrier.
+This work supplies a new route to synthesize a heterojunction to enhance both the electrochemical performance and stability of MoS2-based electrode material for effective energy storage.